hack3rs.ca network-security

 3. How Defenders Mitigate Cloud Attack Paths

-Apply least privilege to cloud identities and service roles.
-Reduce standing admin access, require strong MFA for human administrators, and separate duties for deployment, operations, and security where practical.
+Apply least privilege to cloud roles and service accounts.
+Reduce standing admin access for humans — use just-in-time elevation where the platform supports it.
+Require strong MFA for console access.
+Separate deployment, operations, and security administration duties where practical.

 detection-signals